google/open-location-code/dart/README.md

 The TravisCI test **will fail if any files need formatting**.

+## Hints

+The TravisCI test uses `dartanalyzer` to check the library for improvements.
+IF any are found the TravisCI tests **will fail**.

 ## Testing

 To test the dart version first download the dart sdk from